brunorijsman/dske-python/docs/protocol-guide.md

 The client knows which hubs to register itself with because the list of hub URLs is provided to the client process as a command-line argument when it starts up.
-In the current implementation, the hub is not provided with a lists of clients; it simply allows can client to register itself.
+In the current implementation, the hub is not provided with a lists of clients; it simply allows any client to register itself.

 If the hub is not yet running, the registration will fail.
 In that case, the client periodically keeps retrying the registration.